Data & maps

 • Submit updates to capture new projects, capacity shifts, or service-area clarifications that affect haul planning.

-Environmental justice map references
+Environmental justice references

 Reference PDFs in reports/environmental-justics-map.
 These inform early siting and stakeholder conversations.